briandrum/codes.forchagrin.com/_chapters/chapter-941-use-of-public-ways-for-small-cell-wireless-facilities-and-wireless-support-structures.md

-    2. _(2)_ The time period set forth in subsection (a) will begin to run again when the Applicant provides a supplemental submission in response to the Village’s notice of incompleteness, but may be tolled again if the Village notifies the applicant in writing, within ten (10) days of receiving a supplemental submission, that the Application remains incomplete and identifies which items specified in the original notice of incompleteness
+    2. _(2)_ The time period set forth in subsection (a) will begin to run again when the Applicant provides a supplemental submission in response to the Village's notice of incompleteness, but may be tolled again if the Village notifies the applicant in writing, within ten (10) days of receiving a supplemental submission, that the Application remains incomplete and identifies which items specified in the original notice of incompleteness